flyingthing/PyRipOff/README.md

 **PyRipOff**
 ===================
 Clone of the 1980s Cinematronics **Rip Off** arcade game.
-Written by as a **Python/Pygame** development exercise.
+Written for a **Python/Pygame** development exercise.
 To date, tested on Windows and Ubuntu platforms.

 **SCREENSHOTS:**
 <table>